ngjance/increase_payment_authorization_rate/README.md

 ### Conclusion

-In conclusion, in order to increase the authorization rate, it is highly recommended that the merchants implement either 3DS or 3DS2 authentication. increase authorization rate.
+In conclusion, in order to increase the authorization rate, it is highly recommended that the merchants implement either 3DS or 3DS2 authentication. increase authorization rate.<br>
 In addition, merchants should avoid scheduling payments on certain calendar day, day of the week and hour to reduce declined rates.# increase_payment_authorization_rate